jan-matthis/papers/README.md

 # Papers

 Simple reference manager in Python.
-Uses folders instead of a database.
-Bibliographic information is stored in bibtex and generates a website to browse papers.
+Uses folders instead of a database, storing bibliographic information in bibtex.
+Generates a website to browse papers.

 ## Demo